Painful periods (dysmenorrhoea): reducing cramps by addressing underlying triggers

 It’s recommended to see your doctor if you experience:

-If no underlying condition is found, you may have medications prescribed such as over the counter analgesics such as paracetamol or, aspirin, or non steroidal anti-inflammatory drugs (NSAIDs):
+If no underlying condition is found, you may have medications prescribed such as over-the-counter analgesics such as paracetamol or, aspirin, or non steroidal anti-inflammatory drugs (NSAIDs):

 Other medications prescribed might include:

-These measures do not address the underlying cause, and long term use of NSAIDs can cause damage to the stomach lining, acid reflux and disruption of the microbiome.
+These measures do not address the underlying cause, and long-term use of NSAIDs can cause damage to the stomach lining, acid reflux and disruption of the microbiome.
 This is why many women look for natural dysmenorrhoea treatments to relieve the pain, discomfort and worry of painful periods.

 Rachael initially sought help for a range of digestive and women’s health issues.
 She presented with poor digestive health with ongoing abdominal pain, fatigue and low energy, weight gain, cyclical headaches and migraines, painful periods, premenstrual mood drops, and low iron levels.
 Rachael was also working in a demanding job that was challenging her ability to create a work/life balance and prioritise her own health and self-care.